mremane/vue-banka/README.md

 # moza-banko

-> A simple Vue.js data table to manage registration of bank customers.
+> A simple Vue.js data table demo to manage registration of bank customers.

+> Generates webpack dist to be deployed on any HTTP server.

+> Connects to an Hapi JS based back-end (check node-banka-api repo)

 ## Build Setup